Improve Pedestrian Safety with Sidewalk Design Standards

 Planting Strip Requirements and Benefits

-A planting strip should be at least 2 feet wide, 4 feet if planting trees, and landscaped with low-maintenance plantings or grass.
+A planting strip should be between 5 to 7 feet wide, and landscaped with low-maintenance plantings or grass, or trees.
 The extra separation from motor vehicle traffic decreases road noise, prevents water puddles from being splashed onto sidewalks and generally increases a walker’s sense of security.
 Other benefits include room for trees, signposts and poles and a place for snow removed from sidewalks during the winter.

 Object Setback Recommendations